Haight-Ashbury: Depression and war

 were divided into apartments to house workers.
 Others were converted into boarding homes for profit.
 By the 1950s, the Haight was a neighborhood in decline.
 Many buildings were left vacant after the war.
 Deferred maintenance also took its toll, and the exodus of middle class residents to newer suburbs continued to leave many units for rent.

 Postwar

-In the 1950s, a freeway was proposed that would have run through the Panhandle, but due to a citizen freeway revolt, it was cancelled in a series of battles that lasted until 1966.
+In the 1950s, a freeway was proposed that would have run through the Panhandle, but due to a citizen freeway revolt, it was canceled in a series of battles that lasted until 1966.

 The Haight Ashbury Neighborhood Council (HANC) was formed at the time of the 1959 revolt.

 The Haight-Ashbury's elaborately detailed, 19th century, multi-story, wooden houses became a haven for hippies during the 1960s, due to the availability of cheap rooms and vacant properties for rent or sale in the district; property values had dropped in part because of the proposed freeway.

 The alternative culture that subsequently flourished there took root, and to some extent, has remained to this day.